 Al-Ahsa Oasis

-I have to admit I had completely missed the 2017 diplomatic conflict between Saudi-Arabia and Qatar.
-What I assumed was a 3 hour bustrip between Doha and Al-Hofuf turned out to be an international flight between Doha and Riyadh followed by a two hour train journey between Riyadh and Al-Hofuf on the 1980s Damman-Riyadh line.
+I have to admit I completely missed the 2017 diplomatic conflict between Saudi-Arabia and Qatar.
+What I assumed was a three-hour bus trip between Doha and Al-Hofuf turned out to be an international flight from Doha to Riyadh, followed by a two-hour train journey on the 1980s Dammam-Riyadh line.

 Dammam–Riyadh line

-I came to Al-Hofuf to see the Al Ahsa oasis, since 2018 protected as a cultural landscape by UNESCO.
-With 2,5 million date palm trees it is the largest oasis in the world.
-I had hoped to study the water management a bit, but there was no time for this.
-I just had one day.
-The oasis is so big you have to take taxis to go from one location to the other.
+I came to Al-Hofuf to see the Al Ahsa Oasis, which has been protected as a cultural landscape by UNESCO since 2018.
+With 2.5 million date palm trees, it is the largest oasis in the world.
+I had hoped to study the water management, but I only had one day and too little time for that.
+The oasis is so extensive that taxis are necessary to travel from one location to another.

 Al-Qarah Mountain جَبَل ٱلْقَارَة Jabal Al-Qārah

-Within the oasis is Al-Qarah Mountain, which is a mesa of about 75 metres high, which has caves formed by, mostly water, erosion.
-The inside temperatures are very pleasant and for this reason the caves were inhabited since ancient times.
-Now the caves have been turned into a tourist attraction called The Land of Civilisation.
-I was the only visitor that morning.
+Within the oasis is Al-Qarah Mountain, a mesa about 75 meters high with caves formed primarily by water erosion.
+The temperatures inside the caves are quite pleasant, which is why they have been inhabited since ancient times.
+Now, the caves have been turned into a tourist attraction called The Land of Civilisation, and I was the only visitor that morning.

-Before the caves were open I bought some dates for breakfast.
-I love the practice of replacing the pits with an almond.
-I was never a bit fan of dates but after having eaten dates in Saudi-Arabia I have become a fan.
-You just need to buy quality dates.
+Before entering the caves, I purchased some dates for breakfast.
+I love the practice of replacing the pits with almonds.
+While I was never a big fan of dates, after tasting them in Saudi Arabia, I have become a fan—you just need to buy quality dates.

-Before entering the caves I was led through a small exhibition about the history of islam.
-This is Saudi-Arabia flexing its soft power muscle.
-The host spoke perfect English and at the end I was handed a bag with some gift items: two paper cups with Arabic coffee and dates (these came in very handy as breakfast in my hotel room), an English translation of the Quran and some Vision 2030 leaflets.
+Before entering the caves, I was led through a small exhibition about the history of Islam.
+This is Saudi Arabia flexing its soft power muscle.
+The host spoke perfect English, and at the end of the tour, I was handed a bag with some gifts: two paper cups of Arabic coffee and dates (which came in handy as breakfast in my hotel room), an English translation of the Quran, and some Vision 2030 leaflets.

 Al Khalifa Heritage Museum متحف الخليفة التراثي

-Once upon a time the oasis was the only place in Saudi-Arabia where rice was grown.
-But in 1938 petroleum was discovered near Dammam.
-Today the largest oil field - Ghawar Field - is located in Al-Ahsa Governorate, resulting in the rapid modernization of the region.
-The tiny Al Khalifa Heritage Museum is a testament to that process.
-I was the only visitor that day.
+Once upon a time, the oasis was the only place in Saudi Arabia where rice was grown.
+However, in 1938, petroleum was discovered near Dammam.
+Today, the largest oil field, the Ghawar Field, is located in the Al-Ahsa Governorate, leading to the region's rapid modernization.
+The tiny Al Khalifa Heritage Museum serves as a testament to that process, and I was the only visitor that day.

-The oasis has a total of 2,5 million date palm trees.
-I understand the date farms are privately owned and the total production is 100 thousand tons of dates per year.
-After visiting Al-Qarah Mountain and the heritage museum I spent the rest of the day roaming through the date farms.
+The oasis boasts a total of 2.5 million date palm trees, and I learned that the date farms are privately owned, with a total production of 100,000 tons of dates per year.
+After visiting Al-Qarah Mountain and the heritage museum, I spent the rest of the day wandering through the date farms.
 Those palm trees are quite beautiful.

 Planes, Trains and Automobiles

 This was not my most environmentally friendly journey.
-To get from Al-Hofuf to Jeddah I had to backtrack by train to Riyadh and had to choose between a 14 hour bus ride or a one and a half hour flight.
-Of course the train station is located in the south of Riyad and the airport in the north, so I had to take the 50 kilometre taxi ride again.
-I did reach my hotel in Jeddah before 4 pm the same day.
+To get from Al-Hofuf to Jeddah, I had to backtrack by train to Riyadh and then choose between a 14-hour bus ride or a one-and-a-half-hour flight.
+Naturally, the train station is located in the south of Riyadh, while the airport is in the north, so I had to take a 50-kilometer taxi ride once again.
+Nonetheless, I reached my hotel in Jeddah before 4 PM the same day.

 EMD SD50 diesel locomotive on the Dammam–Riyadh line.
 The line was opened. in 1981.
 There is also a second Dammam–Riyadh line via Haradh, which is only used for freight.